 Songs and Dances

 Song and dance mark the celebration of this festive occasion.
 At midnight, the statue of infant Krishna is bathed and placed in a cradle, which is rocked, amidst the blowing of conch shells and the ringing of bells.
-Raslilas are performed to recreate incidents from the life of Krishna and to commemorate his love for Radha.
+Raslilas is performed to recreate incidents from the life of Krishna and to commemorate his love for Radha.

 Maharashtra Specialty – Dahi Handi

-People belonging to this region are hard core followers of Lord Krishna.
+People belonging to this region are hardcore followers of Lord Krishna.
 The custom of Dahi Handi rules all the limelight.
 Thousands of people come out on the streets on Janmashtami to enact the “Dahi Handi ” (stealing of curd) episode from Krishna’s childhood.
 Large earthen pots with butter are kept at great heights in the middle of the roads, and pyramids of volunteers try to break the pots to win prizes.

 The Birth Place Of Krishna – Mathura

 In Mathura, Krishna Janmashtami observes with great grandeur and devotion.
 The most popular and grand celebration witness at the Dwarkadhish Temple; where Krishna is given a ritualistic bath in milk and curd.
 Jhulanotsavas are happening all over Mathura during the month of Shravana.
 The Ghatas and the temples are such elegantly and elaborately decorated; that these exude splendor and magnificence all throughout the month.
-The city of Mathura immerse in prayers and sound of the conch and bells fill the air.
+The city of Mathura immerses in prayers and the sound of the conch and bells fill the air.
 Hordes of devotees gather in this holy city to welcome Lord Krishna.
 Innumerable delicacies such as Kheer, Laddoo and Butter are offered in elegant platters to please the god.